ChristyTheresaChacko/Game-Of-Success/README.md

 The Solution:
 We’ve designed an engaging game that explores the insights of life through play.
 You start in a colorful world of bubbles, each representing a piece of knowledge.
 Player can pop two bubbles which represents, instead of trying to absorb everything at once, you focus on just one or two skills at a time, which is very much needed in our life too.

 As you pop each bubble, you collect two numbers to remember.
 In the next round, you’ll rearrange those numbers, symbolizing how we must organize and apply knowledge at the right moment.

+The adventure culminates in a surprise shooter game, where you face challenges using what you’ve learned.
+This round reinforces that life is about learning, applying knowledge, and unlocking new experiences.

+In short, this game teaches that life is an adventurous journey where learning and timely application lead to greater rewards.
+Get ready for the adventure ahead!.

 Technical Details: